-Some of the property securing the BMH Loan (as such term is defined under "Business - Our Loan Portfolio Secured by Real Estate") is subject to a mortgage in the amount of \$1,146,000, which is held by an unrelated third party and is superior to our mortgage.
+Some of the property securing the BMH Loan (as such term is defined under "Business - Commercial Construction and Development Loans") is subject to a mortgage in the amount of \$1,146,000, which is held by an unrelated third party and is superior to our mortgage.
 If we or the third party foreclose on that portion of the BMH Loan's collateral, the first \$1,146,000 received from the sale of the property will go to the superior mortgage holder, which will reduce the amount available to satisfy our mortgage.